esemsc-3b60f913/kv-billing/test_doctor_notes.md

 Diagnostic imaging: X-ray of the right elbow performed in AP and lateral views to rule out bony pathology or calcifications.
 Findings show no abnormalities.

-Clinical diagnosis: Lateral epicondylitis (tennis elbow), right elbow (M77.1).
+Clinical diagnosis: Lateral epicondylitis (tennis elbow), right elbow.

 Treatment provided:
 1. Comprehensive orthopedic examination with detailed documentation of findings
 2. X-ray examination of the right elbow (extremity imaging)
-3. Therapeutic injection: corticosteroid injection into the lateral epicondyle region (35200)
+3. Therapeutic injection: corticosteroid injection into the lateral epicondyle region

 Post-procedure: Patient instructed on activity modification, ergonomic recommendations, and prescribed NSAIDs.
 Follow-up scheduled in 3 weeks.